 (Thuringia) site, we installed a burner air preheater for the furnaces back in 2019.
 The hot exhaust gas volume flow is routed via a heat exchanger during pre-heating of the burner air.
 There, the energy of the exhaust gas volume flow is transferred to the secondary air side - an insulated pipe - which leads directly back to the burners.
 The goal with this system was to save up to 15% energy.

 The project was evaluated in 2020 and transferred to the other sites due to the energy savings achieved.
-This was further rolled out and implemented in 2022.
+This was also successfully implemented in Kodersdorf in 2023.